 \section{Introduction}

-Over the past decades, bio-inspired robotics and then soft robotics have gained interest \cite{hawkes2021hard}, owing partly to their ability to easily adapt to changing environments without complex mechanisms.
-Vine-inspired everting robots, or “vine robots,” are a class of soft robot made of an inverted, flexible, thin-walled pneumatic tube that everts when pressurized, lengthening from its tip \cite{mishima2003development,invendo2006everting,tsukagoshi2011smooth,tsukagoshi2011tip,sadeghi2013robotic,hawkes2017soft}.
-Because this lengthening involves no relative movement of the body with respect to the environment, the robot can reliably extend through constrained environments, even when the properties of the path and obstacles are unknown.
+Over the past decades, bio-inspired robotics and then soft robotics have gained interest, owing partly to their ability to easily adapt to changing environments without complex mechanisms \cite{laschi2016soft}. \textcolor{black}{Indeed, soft robotics has shown an exponential rate of growth of publications over the last two decades \cite{hawkes2021hard}.} However, many intriguing behaviors from the natural world are not yet realized in these compliant robots.

-Current control schemes for vine robots are centralized, relying on sensor data processed by either human operators or an autonomous computer controller to steer towards a target.
-For human-controlled teleoperation, the operator receives information from the sensors, decides on the control scheme, and sends the appropriate signal(s) to the robot (e.g., \cite{CoadRAM2019}).
-For autonomous control, computer vision can be implemented to parse a scene and direct the robot to a pre-determined target (e.g., \cite{hawkes2017soft}).
-Another method of centralized control scheme uses tropisms, or directed motility along a gradient \cite{mazzolai2018growth}.
-Tropisms have been demonstrated in a plant-inspired robot with embedded sensing capabilities and a sensorized root-inspired centralized control algorithm \cite{sadeghi2016plant}.
+One particularly compelling example is from the plant kingdom: tropisms, or directed motility along a gradient, such as sunlight or soil moisture \cite{mazzolai2018growth, forde2001nutritional}.
+This modality is compelling for multiple reasons.
+First, it requires no complex, centralized controller; instead the response is localized in each growing body.
+Second, it is scalable; hundreds or even thousands of individual roots can simultaneously steer.
+Third, it is robust; if some of the vines or roots are damaged or removed, the others remain fully functional.

-While such centralized control is useful when a single robot is employed, it has limitations when many robots are needed, for example, to run a large-scale parallelized search of a space.
-A human operator simply cannot control dozens of robots simultaneously, and a centralized autonomous system grows unfeasibly complex (wiring, valving and pumps for actuators, etc.) and increasingly expensive as the central base of the robot controls a larger and larger number of “tendrils.”
+Various vine- and root-inspired robots have been proposed that extend from their tips to “grow,” including “vine robots,” a class of soft robot made of an inverted, flexible, thin-walled pneumatic tube that everts when pressurized, lengthening from its tip \cite{mishima2003development,invendo2006everting,tsukagoshi2011smooth,tsukagoshi2011tip,sadeghi2013robotic,hawkes2017soft}.
+Because this lengthening involves no relative movement of the body with respect to the environment, the robot can reliably extend through constrained environments, even when the properties of the path and obstacles are unknown, e.g., \cite{hawkes2017soft,greer2018obstacle}.
+However, none of these has demonstrated localized embedded responses to control growth direction.
+Instead, many vine robots utilize human-controlled teleoperation (e.g., \cite{CoadRAM2019}), or incorporate autonomous control, (e.g., \cite{hawkes2017soft}).
+Another method incorporates tropisms, sensing stimuli such as gravity and moisture, yet rely on a centralized framework for computing the response to sensors and sending signals to actuators \cite{sadeghi2016plant}.